-Boswellia papyrifera grows fairly extensively in Ethiopia, Eritrea, Kenya, and Sudan.
-It is a deciduous species that is taller than B. frereana and B. sacra, reaching 12 meters, with a clear bole.
-The species grows on steep escarpments in locations where other species find it difficult to survive.
-It thus helps protect hillsides by providing much needed soil cover and could perhaps be used in soil stabilization.
+African Frankincense –Boswellia papyrifera – grows fairly extensively in Ethiopia, Eritrea, Kenya, and Sudan.
+It is a deciduous species taller than B. frereana and B. sacra, reaching 12 meters, with a clear bole.
+The species grows on steep escarpments where other species find it difficult to survive.
+It thus helps protect hillsides by providing much-needed soil cover and could perhaps be used in soil stabilization.

-B.papyrifera forms the bulk of the world supply of frankincense today, though overexploitation of the resin has led to its rapid depletion.
-Setting of seed and regeneration, which is already difficult given the preference of the species to inhabit steep escarpments, is further jeopardized by overgrazing and trampling by goats, sheep, and other fauna that hardens the forest floor.
+B.papyrifera forms the bulk of the world’s supply of frankincense today, though overexploitation of the resin has led to its rapid depletion.
+The setting of seed and regeneration, which is already difficult given the preference of the species to inhabit steep escarpments, is further jeopardized by overgrazing and trampling by goats, sheep, and other fauna that hardens the forest floor.
 Additionally, inadequately trained harvesters damage the already threatened trees, indicating a lack of sound silvicultural practices for B. papyrifera.

-Studies by Rijkers et al. (2006) have revealed that tapping for frankincense leads to reduction in seeding and regeneration of B. papyrifera.
-Reduced saplings and seedlings on the forest floor are an early sign of degradation and decline of a crop.
-Although Tadesse et al. (2007) estimate that 1.5 million hectares of B. papyrifera remains available, it has been estimated that more than 170,000 hectares of B. papyrifera have been destroyed by fire over the last 20 years.
-Forest fires, either caused by humans or weather, are one reason for this decline.
+Studies by Rijkers et al. (2006) have revealed that tapping for frankincense reduces the seeding and regeneration of B. papyrifera.
+Reduced saplings and seedlings on the forest floor are early signs of degradation and decline of a crop.
+Although Tadesse et al. (2007) estimate that 1.5 million hectares of B. papyrifera remain available, it has been estimated that more than 170,000 hectares of B. papyrifera have been destroyed by fire over the last 20 years.
+Forest fires, caused by humans or weather, are one reason for this decline.
 Fires occur in dry months when tapping is in full swing.
 The resin is inflammable.
 Ground fires tend to rapidly escalate into crown fires, which are more destructive to the ecology and cause rapid depletion of the site.

 Video book link: Frankincense: An Ancient Resin